Children of Rus'

 In the last fifty years of the tsarist regime, large and boisterous settlements of Russian exiles emerged across the European continent.
 Called “Russian colonies” by their residents, these communities hosted the leaders of virtually every revolutionary party and produced most of the illegal literature that circulated in late imperial Russia.
 Safe havens for radical activity, the colonies were also revolutionary experiments in their own right, providing residents an opportunity to translate their utopian dreams of liberty, fraternity, and equality into reality through their quotidian activities.
 The first comprehensive account of the Russian revolutionary movement abroad, this book traces how the aspirations born of the colonies, as well as the explosive discontents they produced, influenced radical culture and ideas.
 In the process, it provides a novel reassessment of the Russian revolution and of Russia’s relations with its European neighbors.

 My research and teaching are enriched by technology, and I am interested in thinking through how historians can use digital tools to open new avenues for exploration and to communicate their findings to other scholars and the general public.
 I am particularly interested in using geo-spatial analysis to analyze flows of people, ideas, and commodities over time and across space.
-For examples of my digital work connected to Utopia's Discontents, see my interactive series of maps and my visualization of Russian émigré publications.
+For examples of my digital work connected to Utopia's Discontents, see the book's companion site.